 The Finance Department handles billing for water, sewer and disposal services.

-To receive information on how to sign up for these services, please contact a customer service representative by calling (559) 591-5900 between the hours of 8:00 am - 5:30 pm, Monday through Thursday and 8:00 am – 5:00 pm on Friday.
+To receive information on how to sign up for these services, please contact a customer service representative by calling (559) 591-5900 between the hours of Monday & Wednesday 8:00 am - 5:30 pm, Tuesday, Thursday, Friday - 8 am to 5 pm (closed weekends).

 City Hall is located at 405 E. El Monte Way, Dinuba, CA 93618.
 We are open through the lunch hour.